Prashant-Bharaj/push_swap/README.md

 5. now to cross verify for the checker
 6. Run `make bonus` it will create `checker` program, which we can use to verify our output.
 7. we can use  `./push_swap 1 2 3 4 | ./checker 1 2 3 4`

+# AI Usage:
+- For branstorming different ideas to solve the push swap problem, mainly algorithms like radix sort, LIS.

 # Feature list
 1. Generate the optimal number of allowed operation to sort the elements with stacks.